 Before joining the University, Nick was the Director of Institute for Public Policy Research (IPPR), and between 2008 and 2010, Head of the No10 Downing St. Policy Unit, with responsibility for the formulation of policy advice to the Prime Minister.
 He led and managed the work of the Prime Minister’s 13 policy advisers.

-In addition to running the Downing Street Policy Unit, Nick has worked as an advisor in the Home Office, the Cabinet Office and the former Department for Education and Employment.
-He was formerly chair of the advisory board to the UK Chief Scientist's Foresight Programme and served on the Equalities Review and the Teaching & Learning 2020 Review.
-He is an honorary fellow of the Royal Institute of British Architects, sits on the board of the RIBA Trust, and is a member of the UK-India Roundtable.
-He was educated at the universities of Manchester and Oxford.
+Nick has also worked as special adviser in the Home Office, Cabinet Office and former Department for Education and Employment.
+He was formerly chair of the advisory board to the UK Chief Scientist's Foresight Programme and served on the Equalities Review and the Teaching and Learning 2020 Review.
+In 2019/20, he was Chair of the Democracy and Civic Participation Commission for the London Borough of Newham.

 Nick is currently Chair at Tavistock Relationships and a trustee at Foundations, the ‘What Works Centre’ for Children and Families.
 He serves on the advisory boards of the Higher Education Policy Institute and the Wales Centre for Public Policy.
 He is a Fellow of the Academy of Social Sciences and an Honorary Fellow of the Royal Institution of British Architects.